Dr Mazeda Hossain

 15-17 Tavistock Place

-I am a social epidemiologist based within the Gender Violence & Health Centre.
-My main research interests focus on violence and health in humanitarian crisis and fragile state settings.
+Mazeda is a social epidemiologist based within the Gender Violence & Health Centre.
+Her main research interests focus on violence and health in humanitarian crisis settings.

-I am currently leading one of the first evaluations of a gender based violence response service which includes task-shifting components in the Dadaab refugee camps in Kenya.
-I recently led a cluster randomised controlled trial (cRCT) in Côte d'Ivoire, which was one of the first trials to rigorously evaluate an intimate partner violence prevention intervention in an armed conflict setting working directly with men.
+She is currently leading an evaluation in the Dadaab refugee camps in Kenya of the GBV response services which use a task-sharing approach with refugee community workers.
+She also recently led a cluster randomised controlled trial in Côte d'Ivoire, which was one of the first trials to rigorously evaluate an intimate partner violence prevention intervention in an armed conflict setting working directly with men.